atiselsts/spacescanner/README.md

 * `bestOfValue` - the user-defined best (TOP) objective function's value
 * `restartFromBestValue` - restart each subsequent method from the best point in the search space so far (default: `true`)
 * `maxConcurrentRuns` - how many COPASI processes to run by parallel (default: max(4, the number of CPU cores); range: [1 .. number of CPU cores])
-* `runsPerJob` - how many paraller COPASI processes per each job (i.e. a single set of parameters)
+* `runsPerJob` - how many parallel COPASI processes per each job (i.e. a single set of parameters)
+* `paramEstimationReferenceValueSec` - this is used a reference point when to obtain the "initial", baseline value of the objective function (default: 3 seconds of the CPU time)

 ### "parameters" section

-Defines the way how subsets of paramters are selected.
+Defines the way how subsets of parameters are selected.
 Note that the optimization parameters as such are defined in the `.sbml` model file, not here!

 The section is an array of records of arbitrary length.
-If repeating or overlapping records are specified, an optimization job for a given subset of paramters is still run only once.
+If repeating or overlapping records are specified, an optimization job for a given subset of parameters is still run only once.

 Records may have the following type: